Articles

 555–572. https://doi.org/10.1007/s11199-015-0576-8

 Campello de Souza, M. G. T., Campello de Souza, B., Bilsky, W., & Roazzi, A. (2016).
-The culture of honor as the best explanation for the high rates of criminal homicide in Pernambuco: A comparative study with 160 convicts and non-convicts.
+The culture of honor as the best explanation for the high rates of criminal homicide in Pernambuco: a comparative study with 160 convicts and non-convicts.
 Anuario de Psicología Jurídica, 26(1), 114–121. https://doi.org/10.1016/j.apj.2015.03.001

 Doğan, R. (2016).
 The dynamics of honor killings and the perpetrators experiences.
 Homicide Studies, 20(1), 53-79. https://doi.org/10.1177/108876791456338